A Method to Assess and Argue for Practical Significance in Software Engineering: Connecting Statistical Significance with Practical Significance

 \subsection{Bayesian vs. Frequentist Analysis of Significance}

-Overall, the high-level results of our Bayesian reanalysis are consistent with those of the original study~\cite{AfzalGITAB2015et}: exploratory testing performs significantly better than test-case based testing when looking at the number of faults found; the impact of experience is also significant.
+Overall, the high-level results of our Bayesian reanalysis are consistent with those of the original study~\cite{AfzalGITAB2015et}: exploratory testing performs significantly better than test-case based testing when looking at the number of faults found; the impact of experience is 'clearly' significant in the original study, while in the reanalysis one can question that.
 Unlike our reanalysis, the original study used frequentist statistics---similarly to previous analyses of the same processes~\cite{ItkonenM14exp, Itkonen13ML}.

 Even though the big picture does not change---and there is no reason it should---the distinctive features of Bayesian statistics make our reanalysis results more directly useful to assess \emph{practical} significance in a robust and insightful way.
 The Bayesian emphasis on modeling entails that we could consider and compare different competing statistical models on the grounds of their characteristics and performance.
 More important, features of the chosen model $\model_2$ strengthen our understanding of the studied phenomenon: zero-inflation indicates that a significant portion of the trials found no faults; a varying-effects term accounts for the significant individual differences among developers.
 These model features do not affect the conclusion that one testing approach performs significantly better than the other; but they help quantify the relative weight of different factors more precisely and in terms of phenomena in the actual problem domain.